heinsaar/kaizen/README.md

    ```bash
    cmake ..
    ```
+This will generate convenience utility scripts `runbuild_win.bat` and `runbuild_linx.sh` that combine the next steps 5 and 6, so you can only call the corresponding script for your environment.

    *Advanced*: If you need to specify a particular version of g++ or any other build options, you can do so with additional arguments.
 For example, to set the C++ compiler to g++, you could use: